 It’s that time of year again – tax season!
 Where do we even begin!?
 In this special blog post, we’ve answered your burning tax questions, helpful for newbies and experienced nutrition pros alike.
 Jill Mongene MAcc, RD, LDN of Fuelimentary, is a public and private tax accounting practitioner turned Registered Sports Dietitian who is helping us make sense of filing taxes the right way.

 Can the same person who prepares my personal taxes prepare my business taxes?
-At what point do I need to hire a business tax specialist?

 Are you currently employing a certified public accountant (CPA) to compile or your personal taxes?
 If the answer is YES, then, my answer would be a YES also.